Citizen Science Award 2018

 CITIZEN SCIENCE AWARD 2017

-The Citizen Science Award 2017 invited Austrian citizens - groups, school classes, individuals - to participate in eight citizen science projects from 1st May until 30th June.
-The aim of the Awards 2017 was to motivate citizens from all age groups to get involved in research.
+The Citizen Science Award 2017 invited Austrian citizens - groups, school classes, individuals - to participate in eight citizen science projects from 1 May until 30 June.
+The aim of the Award was to motivate citizens from all age groups to get involved in research.

 Citizen Science Award 2016